redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     {% block body %}
     {% endblock %}

-The template must extend the template defined by the **base_template** variable.
-This is managed by the ThemeEngineBundle and it must have a body **block** where the contents saved from the html template you are creating must be placed:
+The template must extend the template defined by the ThemeEngineBundle's **base_template** parameter.
+This template must have a body **block** where the contents saved from the html template you are creating must be placed:

 .. code-block:: html+jinja